Volunteer in the United Arab Emirates

 Domestic Animal Volunteering

-Formed in 1989, K9 Friends is the longest running dog shelter in the U.A.E.
-Unfortunately, Dubai and the U.A.E. as a whole has a massive problem with abandoned pets.
+Formed in 1989, K9 Friends is the longest-running dog shelter in the U.A.E.
+Unfortunately, Dubai and the U.A.E. as a whole have a massive problem with abandoned pets.
 K9 Friends works to care for and re-home abandoned dogs in the region.
-While they typically only require volunteers that can commit for six months or longer, they occasionally offer shorter-term opportunities for visitors who wish to help out.
+While they typically only require volunteers who can commit for six months or longer, they occasionally offer shorter-term opportunities for visitors who wish to help out.

 The Month of Giving: Ramadan